 WE SHOULD NOT FEAR THE JINN!
 NOT AT ALL.
 We put our trust in Allah and we realise that Allah has created different species on this earth.

-There are many weapons against the shaytaan and these will be covered in another article coming soon inshaAllah.
-In the meantime, I ask Allah (glory be to Him) to make us among those who remember him frequently throughout the day and to protect us against the evil of ourselves and the evil and of shaytaan and to guide us and make us haste in His remembrance.
+I ask Allah سبحانه و تعالى to make us among those who remember him frequently throughout the day and to protect us against the evil of ourselves and the evil of shayateen and to guide us to be haste and sincere in His remembrance.
 Ameen

 Book – ‘The Jinn in the Quran & Sunnah’ – Mustafa Ashour